-Yesterday I when I pulled the drone frames out of the hives, I discovered the most populous hives were dripping wet under the cover.
-I had tried to prevent this by using upper entrances, but apparently the one-inch holes I installed were not big enough to keep the interior dry in spring.
+Recently, on a balmy spring day, I pulled drone frames out of my hives and discovered the most populous hives were dripping wet under the cover.
+I had tried to prevent this by using upper entrances, but apparently, the one-inch holes I installed were not big enough to keep the interior dry in spring.

 Part of this problem is due to the weather; it has been rainy and cool for the last several weeks so it’s hard to keep anything dry.
 It’s also partly due to the populations in the hives—lots of bees mean lots of respiration and also lots of nectar collection.
 Everything, it seems, gives off moisture.

-Moisture in the hive is not a good thing.
+Moisture in a hive is not a good thing.
 Disease organisms, fungi, and molds thrive in moist environments and, in cold weather, water droplets can drip down on the bees and chill the brood.
-Proper ventilation is important for bee colonies year round.
-Bees can do really well in cold temperatures, but cold and wet is a different story.
+Taken together, it’s easy to see that proper ventilation is important for bee colonies year-round.
+Honey bees can thrive in cold temperatures, but cold and wet is a different story.